 Walking and travelling are a big attraction for Yvonne and Jamie.

-The IML also provides the opportunity to interact with the local people at each walk and enjoy the social aspect of catching up with the many international friends they have made.
+The IML walking events also provide the opportunity to interact with the local people at each walk and enjoy the social aspect of catching up with the many international friends they have made.

 ‘There is a lot of time during a 20km walk to talk and catch up.’

 ‘We get to experience different countries and cultures where everyone at the IML event and the community is willing to help.’